Multi-valve: Boats

 In 1905 car builder Delahaye had experimented with a DOHC marine racing engine with 6 valves per cylinder.
 This Delahaye Titan engine was a massive 62.2 l four-cylinder that produced 300 bhp (0.07 bhp/cid).
-It allowed the motor boat Le Dubonnet piloted by Emile Dubonnet to set a new world's speed record on water, reaching 33.80 mi/h on the lake at Juvisy, near Paris, France.
+It allowed the motor boat Le Dubonnet piloted by Emile Dubonnet to set a new world's speed record on water, reaching 33.80 mph on the lake at Juvisy, near Paris, France.

 An example of modern multi-valve engines for small boats is the Volvo Penta IPS Series.
 These joystick-operated seawater-cooled inboard diesel engines use combined charging (turbo and supercharger, except IPS450) with aftercooler, common rail fuel injection and DOHCs with hydraulic 4-valve technology.
 Propshaft power ranges from 248 to 850 bhp (highest efficiency 59.7 kW/liter for IPS400 3.7-liter straight-4 diesel).
 Multiple units can be combined.